Step 3: Configure the action settings inside Funnelytics to track ClickFunnels purchases and form submissions.

 - Each advanced action should have an event name and defining properties.
 If it's a purchase, the value should match the actual product Id.
 The complete form should be the formStep or the formTitle depending on where the form is.
 The reject-click event is always a static value of product and addon.

-Now that everything is set up, let's run through our funnel in test mode and make sure that it's working as expected.
+Now that everything is set up, let's clear our cookies (or use another browser) and run again through our funnel in test mode and make sure that it's working as expected.

 If you have any questions or need further clarification with setting up actions, remember to reach out to our support team anytime by clicking the support icon in the bottom-right corner of your dashboard, or emailing us at firstname.lastname@example.org we are always ready to assist you!